Five Reminders As We Serve the Dying and Their Families

 Before I started Eternal Perspective Ministries, I served as a pastor for 14 years.
 When I was in the ministry, I found myself spending a great deal of time ministering to dying people and comforting their families.
 People look to pastors for guidance, help, and perspective during difficult times of life.

-Joel Woodard serves as a pastor at Cornerstone Church in Gresham, Oregon, along with my friend Barry Arnold.
-Several of our EPM staff members are part of Cornerstone, and have recently experienced the deaths of loved ones, and Barry and Joel were there for them.
-In fact, Nanci and I attended three memorial services the two of them conducted together, and I was touched by their hearts of love for these dear families.
+Joel Woodard serves as the pastor of Hollyview Church in Boring, Oregon.
+Several of our EPM staff members have recently experienced the deaths of loved ones.
+Nanci and I attended three memorial services that Joel and Barry Arnold (pastor of Cornerstone Church in Gresham, Oregon) conducted together, and I was touched by their hearts of love for these dear families.

 Joel recently shared five great reminders for pastors as they serve the dying and their families.
 These are helpful points for all of us non-pastors too as we minister to friends and family members. —Randy Alcorn

 I never imagined that I would find myself so familiar with death as a pastor.
 I studied theology in seminary and learned about expositing a text and leading the church, but I don’t ever remember reading a book about what to do when visiting someone on their deathbed.